AstarNetwork/astar-docs/docs/EVM/first-contract/deploy-shibuya.md

 # Deploy Contract on Shibuya and Shiden

 Your journey is almost finished.
-At last, you will deploy your smart contract on Shibuya and Shiden respectively.
+At last, you will deploy a smart contract on Shibuya and Shiden respectively.

-## Get SBY token from Faucet
+## Obtain SBY token from the Faucet

-To deploy your contract on Shibuya, you need to get SBY token from Faucet first.
-The following page explains well how to get SBY tokens from the faucet.
-Please follow the instructions on [the faucet page](../../quickstart/faucet.md).
+To deploy a contract on Shibuya, you will need to obtain some SBY tokens from the Faucet, which is explained on the [the faucet page](../../quickstart/faucet.md).

-If succeeded, you can see some SBY tokens available on Metamask.
-Please do not forget to change the network to Shibuya on Metamask.
+Once successful, you will see some SBY tokens available within MetaMask, if not, double-check to ensure Shibuya is selected as your current network.

 ![9](img/9.png)

 ## Deploy Contract on Shibuya

-Now it's time to deploy your contract on Shibuya!
-But it's exactly the same as the local network deployment.
-Go to Remix, compile your code and deploy your contract.
-Please make sure that you can see the Custom (81) network under the environment field when you deploy.
+Now it's time to deploy a smart contract on Shibuya, and we'll be following the exact same process as for a local network deployment.
+Open Remix, compile your code, and deploy your contract.
+Do ensure that you see the Custom (81) network under the environment field when you deploy.

-After a few seconds, you can see that your contract has successfully been deployed on Shibuya 🎉You can also add deployed ERC20 token to Metamask.
+After a few seconds, you will see that the contract has been successfully deployed on Shibuya 🎉 and you will also be able to add the newly deployed ERC20 token to MetaMask.

 ## Deploy Contract on Shiden

-The last step is to deploy your contract on Shiden.
-But it is completely the same as the local and Shibuya network deployment.
-Please note that there is no faucet for Shiden because SDN, a native token of Shiden, has its economic value.
-The easiest way to get SDN is to buy it on crypto exchanges.
+The last step will be to deploy a smart contract on Shiden, again using the same process as the local and Shibuya network deployments.
+Do note, though, that there is no faucet for Shiden due to SDN token having real economic value, so the easiest way to obtain SDN tokens is to purchase them from crypto exchanges.

 ## Next Step

-Now you are the Dapps Developer on Astar/Shiden network 😎.
-To enjoy your journey as the dApps developer on Astar/Shiden, we recommend you to look over our official document.
-Also, please join our Discord to discuss the tech topic with other developers.
+Congratulations!
+You are now a dApp developer on Astar/Shiden network 😎 To better make use of and expand on your new skills as a smart contract developer, we recommend you dive further into our official documentation and builders guides, and join our Discord to share ideas with other developers or get technical support.